jonasjohansson/Embed/vitali-play/README.md

 # Embed Play

-This is the initial playground with a few components, which is not aimed to be the master project.
-The aim was to develop the responsive stage view and to test some interactions.
-Please note that all content is dummy and that the controlled does not load real experiences.
+This is the initial playground with a few components.
+This is not aimed to be the master project.
+The goal is to develop the responsive stage view for basic HTML content and to test some interactions.
+Please note that all content is dummy and that the controller does not load real experiences.

 This folder consists of the following elements: